Project-MONAI/VLM-Surgical-Agent-Framework/README.md

 3. SelectorAgent: Receives text from the UI, corrects it (if needed), decides whether to direct it to:
     * ChatAgent (general Q&A about the procedure)
     * NotetakerAgent (records a note with timestamp + optional image frame)
+    * RobotControlAgent (executes real-world robot manipulation tasks via the GR00T N1.5 policy runner)
     * In the background, AnnotationAgent is also generating structured "annotations" every 10 seconds.
 4. NotetakerAgent: If chosen, logs the note in a JSON file.
 5. AnnotationAgent: Runs automatically, storing procedure annotations in ```procedure_..._annotations.json```.
+6. RobotControlAgent: Runs policy inference on hardware, controlling physical robots for scrub nurse tasks.
-6. PostOpNoteAgent (optional final step): Summarizes the entire procedure, reading from both the annotation JSON and the notetaker JSON, producing a final structured post-op note.
+7. PostOpNoteAgent (optional final step): Summarizes the entire procedure, reading from both the annotation JSON and the notetaker JSON, producing a final structured post-op note.

 ## System Requirements